If you feel like you’re fighting an uphill battle, against forces that are bigger than you and “not playing fair” — chances are you’re right!

 The Big Short: In 2007-08, when political and corporate leaders were telling the public “everything’s fine….” a tiny group of people used research and facts to uncover the lies of these “leaders” —and profit from the truth.

 Erin Brockovitch: How one woman, armed with the truth, helped bring financial restoration to hundreds people damaged by PG&E.

 The Insider: The true story of executive Jeffry Wigund’s whistleblower stand against “big tobacco.”
 Starring Russell Crowe and Al Pacino.

 The Untouchables: The story of how accounting brought down Al Capone.

-A Few Good Men: The military court-room drama where the truth was literally hanging in plain sight.
+A Few Good Men: The military court-room drama where the truth was literally both closeted, and hanging in plain sight.
 Made famous the line: “You can’t handle the truth!”

 Glengarry Glen Ross: Writer David Mamet’s look at characters who’s sole purpose in life is to “close the deal.”

 Wall Street: A cautionary tale about the power—and pitfalls—of greed.